-Astros Fire Assistant GM Who Made 'Inappropriate' Comments To Female Reporters
+Astros Fire Assistant GM Who Made 'Inappropriate Comments' To Female Reporters

 "Our initial belief was based on witness statements about the incident.
 Subsequent interviews have revealed that Taubman's inappropriate comments were, in fact, directed toward one or more reporters.
 Accordingly we have terminated Brandon Taubman's employment with the Houston Astros.
 His conduct does not reflect the values of our organization and we believe this is the most appropriate course of action."

 The furor over Taubman has happened as the Astros are playing in the World Series.
 Houston lost the opening two games of the series to the Washington Nationals.
-Game three is Friday in D.C.
+Game 3 is Friday in Washington, D.C.